We have now reached the end of the Brexit transition period and the UK-EU Trade and Co-operation Agreement has been agreed.

 One interesting addition to the Protocol is that there is the possibility for countries to ‘opt out’ of the detached worker rules.
 Countries have until 1 February 2021 to make this decision and, if they choose to opt out, then there will be no possibility of remaining in the home country social security legislation for posted workers on temporary assignments.

 Read more on the Social Security rules from 2021.

 Employers who have EU, EEA or Swiss citizens on their staff should encourage them to apply for pre-settled or settled status by the deadline (30 June 2021).
-If you will be transferring EU, EEA or Swiss citizens to the UK in the near future, this should be done by 31 December 2020 if at all possible so that they qualify for the EU Settlement Scheme and can then apply.

 The Government has now published further details for the ‘points based’ immigration system the UK will use from 2021 – read more.

 Employees will also be anxious about their access to healthcare going forward.
 The two current EU schemes are the European Health Insurance Card (EHIC) and the S1 reciprocal schemes.
 The EHIC provides access to healthcare services across the EU for a period of fewer than three months.
 The S1 scheme allows individuals to receive ongoing health and social care in another country.
 Services received are at the cost of the home country.

 All EHIC cards already issued will remain valid until their expiry date and can be used in the EU.
 Once an EHIC expires or if a certificate is required for the first time, the Government will now issue a Global Health Insurance Card (GHIC) here – this will give healthcare cover in the EU.
 The S1 scheme will also still apply.
 However, if employees are travelling to Switzerland, Norway, Iceland or Liechtenstein, and not eligible for an S1, then you should ensure that they take out appropriate insurance/ private medical cover for the time they will be spending in these countries.